SUNLITE

 SUNLITE® UV-protected multiwall and twin wall polycarbonate panels maximize daylighting and thermal insulation in business and industrial buildings.
-Multiwall polycarbonate sheeting is used for a variety of architectural applications.
-These include daylight systems, industrial and commercial roofs, curtain walls and facades, commercial canopies and covered walkways, external cladding, interior partitions, illuminated signage, and merchandising displays.
+Applications include daylight systems, industrial and commercial roofs, curtain walls and facades, commercial canopies and covered walkways, external cladding, interior partitions, illuminated signage, and merchandising displays.

 Palram's SUNLITE® range of multiwall polycarbonate products includes SUNLITE® Industrial sheets, SUNLITE® Plus with built-in condensation control for swimming pool covers and greenhouse glazing, and SUNLITE® DIY for residential multiwall roofing.